 The best water bottles will help you stay hydrated throughout the day, and we've tried and tested the best models out there to see which ones we prefer carrying with us on-the-go.

-According to research (opens in new tab), approximately 75% of Americans are chronically dehydrated, which can cause fatigue, weakness, and loss of stamina.
+According to research, approximately 75% of Americans are chronically dehydrated, which can cause fatigue, weakness and loss of stamina.
 This equates to about 3.7 liters for men and 2.7 liters for women, according to the U.S. National Academies of Science, Engineering and Medicine.
 So, we're not drinking enough, but how do we fix it?

 Carrying one of the best water bottles can help you stay accountable and measure just how much you're sipping as you move through your day.
 Our fitness editor recently drank a gallon of water every day for a month, and there are plenty of benefits up for grabs, including aiding digestion (feeling bloated after a workout?
-Here’s why), and carrying nutrients and oxygen to your cells.
+Here’s why) and carrying nutrients and oxygen to your cells.

-Brands now offer buyers high-tech features like insulation and fluid intake monitoring, with extra-large sizes to suit hikers or endurance runners.
-However you prefer to get your fluids, we tested some of the best water bottles on the market to see how what they can offer you and whether they're worth your investment.
+Most brands now offer buyers high-tech features like insulation and fluid intake monitoring, with extra-large sizes to suit hikers or endurance runners.
+However you prefer to get your fluids, we tested some of the best water bottles on the market to see what they can offer you and whether they're worth your investment.